Wager Mutiny: Survivors of Cheap's group return to England

-On 20 December 1744, Cheap, Hamilton and Byron embarked on the French ship Lys, which had to return to Valparaiso after springing a leak.
-On 1 March 1744 (modern 1745) Lys set out for Europe, and after a good passage round the Horn she dropped anchor in Tobago in late June 1745.
+On 20 December 1744, Cheap, Hamilton, and Byron embarked on the French ship Lys, which had to return to Valparaíso after springing a leak.
+On 1 March 1744 (modern 1745), Lys set out for Europe, and after a good passage round the Horn she dropped anchor in Tobago in late June 1745.
 After managing to get lost and sail obliviously by night through the very dangerous island chain between Grenada and St Vincent, the ship headed for Puerto Rico.
 The crew was alarmed at seeing abandoned barrels from British warships, as Britain was now at war with France.
 After narrowly avoiding being captured off San Domingo, the ship made her way to Brest, arriving on 31 October 1744.
-After six months in Brest being virtually abandoned with no money, shelter, food or clothing, the destitute group embarked for England on a Dutch ship.
-On 9 April 1745 they landed at Dover, three men of the twenty who had left in the barge with Cheap on 15 December 1741.
+After six months in Brest being virtually abandoned with no money, shelter, food, or clothing, the destitute group embarked for England on a Dutch ship.
+On 9 April 1745, they landed at Dover, three men of the twenty who had left in the barge with Cheap on 15 December 1741.

-News of their arrival quickly reached the Admiralty, and Bulkley.
+News of their arrival quickly reached the Admiralty and Bulkeley.
 Cheap went directly to London with his version of events.
-A court martial was organised, with Bulkley being at risk of execution.
+A court-martial was organised, with Bulkeley being at risk of execution.